 Here, a painfully adorable gift idea for the little one in your life.
 This subscription box promises younger kids (think: ages three to eight) personalized letters every week from a pen pal, Sunny the Mail Snail.
 The content of each note is imaginative and educational, and the correspondence even includes interactive activities like puzzles and codes to crack.
 That said, we think the highlight of this experience is simply the joy and excitement that comes from getting a special piece of mail.

 Sports fans of all ages will be wild about seeing their favorite athletes show off their stuff in real time.
+You can compliment the gift with a piece of sports memorabilia from their team, and don’t skimp on the snacks when you’re at the big game.

-41. Donation To A Gap Year Fund
+41. Donation to a Gap Year Fund

 Your high schooler wants to take a gap year after graduation and see the world.
 Well, if you can’t beat ‘em, join ‘em.
 Just kidding—you aren’t invited.
 Instead, lend them a hand with a monetary contribution that supports their travel plans and ensures they start freshman year of college with some amazing bucket list experiences under their belt.